HeavyMedl/lists/README.md

 ------
 **Description**: A prefix-style Array.prototype.concat wrapper.

-**Signature Definition**: Give arg 1 an Array of Variables or a String; Give arg 2 an Array of Variables or a String or a Number; Get an Array of Variables or String.
+**Signature Definition**: Give arg 1 an Array of Variables or a String.
+Give arg 2 an Array of Variables or a String or a Number.
+Get an Array of Variables or a String.

 **Example Usage**: